 Don’t let yourself think that you should eat all of that “healthy” junk.
 And no, I don’t mean actually healthy food – but the dreaded “low-fat” and “sugar-free” stuff.

 Just because that box of crackers is low-fat doesn’t mean they’re automatically good for you, and just because that soda is sugar-free doesn’t mean you should chug it like there’s no tomorrow.
 In fact, quite the opposite.

 Often, “sugar-free” and “low-fat” means that they’ve taken out the sugar or fat—and replaced it with other junk that your body needs even less.
 Processed cookies will never be good for you, and soda should never be a staple in your diet.

 If you have any Splenda or any other artificial sweeteners in your home, get rid of them, now.
 Saccharin and aspartame may seem like a dream come true, but they’re actually a dieter’s worst nightmare.
 Research has suggested that they mess with your body’s natural ability to process sugar and can cause serious health issues.

 Try replacing your artificial sweeteners with stevia, monk fruit sweetener, or honey for a healthier sugar fix.

 9. Eat before you go grocery shopping

-Here’s a big one to include to your healthy eating habits: eat before you shop!
+Here’s a big one to include in your healthy eating habits: eat before you shop!
 It’s going to be way more difficult to avoid the tempting junk food when your stomach is growling.
 Make sure you’re not hungry when you shop so you can think with your head instead of your stomach.